PHP-Science/PageRank/README.md

 This implementation is based on Larry Page's PageRank algorithm.
 It weights the connections between the nodes in a graph.
 In theory, the nodes can be websites, words, people, etc. As the number of the nodes are increasing the algorithm is becoming slower.
-To scale the size and handle millions of nodes.
-The accuracy of the calculation can be limited, and the long-running calculation can be scheduled in batches using the Strategy OOP pattern in the implementation.
+To scale the size and handle millions of nodes, the accuracy of the calculation can be limited, and the long-running calculation can be scheduled in batches using the Strategy OOP pattern in the implementation.

 ## Workflow